Dr. Sujeet Kumar Singh, Director NCDC

-Based on its contribution the institute has earned several recognitions viz.
+Considering the excellent contribution during these threats of public health challenges, the institute has earned several recognitions viz.
 WHO collaborating Centre for Rabies Epidemiology and Regional Reference Laboratory for Polio both for South East Asia Region, National Reference Laboratory for HIV/AIDS, Laboratory Diagnosis of Iodine Deficiency, Testing of Insecticides are only few to name.

-Recognizing the need to broaden cooperation on health especially emerging global diseases between India and USA, a Global Disease Detection (GDD) - India Centre has been established in NCDC.
-This is a joint coolaboration between the Ministry of Health & Family Welfare (MOHFW), Government of India represented by NCDC and the US Department of Health and Human Service, represented by Centre for Disease Control and Prevention (CDC).
-The GDD - India Centre intends to focus cooperation on development of human resources both epidemiological and laboratory and sharing best practices for detection and responses to emerging infections wherever required.
+A Global Health Security Agenda (GDD) - India Centre has also been established in NCDC recognizing the need to broaden cooperation on health especially emerging global diseases between India and USA.
+This is a joint collaboration between the Ministry of Health & Family Welfare (MOHFW), Government of India represented by NCDC and the US Department of Health and Human Service, represented by Centre for Disease Control and Prevention (CDC).
+The GHSA- India Centre intends to focus cooperation on development of human resources both epidemiological and laboratory and sharing best practices for detection and responses to emerging infections wherever required.

-An innovative cost effectiveness mosquito proof desert cooler has been designed by the Institute in order to prevent breeding of mosquitoes responsible as vectors of Dengue and Chikunguniya virus.
+In order to prevent the breeding of mosquitoes responsible as vectors of Dengue and Chikunguniya virus, an innovative cost effectiveness mosquito proof desert cooler has been designed by the Institute.
 The same has already been patented at the Patent Office of Government of India and had earned big name for the Institute in the form of prestigious award of ‘Certificate of Merit’ by the National Research Development Corporation (NRDC), Ministry of Science and Technology, Government of India.

 Antimicrobial resistance in pathogens causing important communicable diseases has been a matter of great public health concern globally including our country.
-MOHFW during August, 2010 constituted a National Task Force under the Chairmanship of DGHS, with Director, NCDC being the Member Secretary for containment of Antimicrobial resistance in the country with an objective to review the current scenario regarding manufacture use and misuse of antibiotics, to recommend the design for creation of a national Surveillance System for antibiotic resistance, to initiate studies documenting prescription patterns and establish a monitoring system for the antibiotic usage to enforce and enhance regulatory provisions for use of antibiotics in human veterinary and industrial sector and strengthening of laboratories for providing rapid and reliable diagnosis of infectious disease as well as monitoring of antimicrobial resistance.
+Woth the objective to review the current scenario regarding manufacture use and misuse of antibiotics, to recommend the design for creation of a national Surveillance System for antibiotic resistance, to initiate studies documenting prescription patterns and establish a monitoring system for the antibiotic usage to enforce and enhance regulatory provisions for use of antibiotics in human veterinary and industrial sector and strengthening of laboratories for providing rapid and reliable diagnosis of infectious disease as well as monitoring of antimicrobial resistance, MOHFW during August, 2010 has constituted a National Task Force under the Chairmanship of DGHS, with Director, NCDC being the Member Secretary for containment of Antimicrobial resistance in the country.

-In addition, a MoU was signed in February, 2009 between Government of India and Sweden in various areas of health including the key issue of containment of antimicrobial resistance.
+In addition, a MoU has also been signed in February, 2009 between Government of India and Sweden in various areas of health including the key issue of containment of antimicrobial resistance.

 In view of emerging and reemerging pathogens many of whom have already made entry into India, need for country-wide disease outbreak investigation and response as well as obligations under IHR (2005), it was considered necessary to expand the mandate of NCDC so as to meet broader challenges in public health in the pattern of CDC, USA with the rationale for development and strengthening of referral diagnostic support services, capacity building in public health, adoption of new technologies, as well as study the impact of climate change, urbanization and industrialization on disease.